-DWI Dismissals & Obstruction of the Highway
+DWI Dismissal & Obstruction of the Highway

 What is obstructing a highway?
 Is it a DWI Dismissal?

 After a Texas DWI arrest, you are probably asking yourself the following questions: